Home Budget Decorating 101

 1. Upcycle Old Furniture

 Old furniture pieces, like chairs, tables, and cabinets, can be given a second life with a little creativity.
 Whether it's an old wooden chair that needs a fresh coat of paint or a weathered coffee table in need of some TLC, these objects are perfect candidates for upcycling.
-Sanding, painting, reupholstering, or adding new hardware can completely transform a piece, making it unique and stylish.
+Sanding, painting, reupholstering, or adding new custom knobs can completely transform a piece, making it unique and stylish.

-• Tip: Choose a bold color or finish to give the piece new life, or go for a distressed look for vintage charm.
+• Tip : Choose a bold color or finish to give the piece new life, or go for a distressed look for vintage charm.
 You can even add a pop of personality with unique fabric for upholstery or custom knobs.

 2. Create Art from Scrap Materials